joshbrunty/joshbrunty.github.io/_posts/2025-8-2-marshallsdatadrivenupset.md

 - **YAML-based scripting language** defines formations, personnel groupings, and situational packages.
 - **Markdown and PDF generators** output coach-friendly play sheets and call sequences for each quarter.

-> ### Here's an overview of the quarter-by-quarter gameplan.
-This can be further drilled-in to a play-by-play breakdown sheet for the coaches to follow.
-This plan blends Rod Smith’s offensive tendencies with Tony Gibson’s defensive disruption, tailored to exploit Georgia’s patterns, personnel, and coaching behaviors.

 #### 1st Quarter: Controlled Chaos

 - **Offensive Approach**: Begin with a scripted 12–15 play sequence emphasizing RPOs, boundary throws, and motion to manipulate Georgia’s linebackers.
 Use tempo variation to prevent defensive substitutions and test Georgia’s early alignment discipline.